Sunday, August 31, 2025

 “Thus says the Lord God of hosts: because you speak this word, behold, I will make My words in your mouth fire, and this people wood, and it shall devour them.”
 Jeremiah 5:14

-The Lord said to Jeremiah, “Is not My Word like fire? declares the Lord, and like a hammer which shatters a rock?”
-“Elijah replied to the captain of fifty, ‘If I am a man of God, let fire come down from heaven and consume you and your fifty.’
+In Jeremiah 23:29, the Lord said to Jeremiah, “Is not My Word like fire? declares the Lord, and like a hammer which shatters a rock?”
+In 2 Kings 1:10, “Elijah replied to the captain of fifty, ‘If I am a man of God, let fire come down from heaven and consume you and your fifty.’
 Then fire came down from heaven and consumed him and his fifty.”
-Fire proceeds from the mouths of the two witnesses in the lasts days.
+In Revelation 11:5, fire proceeds from the mouths of the two witnesses in the lasts days.
 “And if anyone wants to harm them, fire flows out of their mouth and devours their enemies; so if anyone wants to harm them, he must be killed in this way.”
-[32]

-“A fire came out from the Lord and consumed the 250 [rebellious] men who were offering incense.”
+In Numbers 16:35, “A fire came out from the Lord and consumed the 250 men who were offering incense.”
 These 250 men joined with Korah and rebelled against the Lord and His servant Moses.
-[33]

 “Behold, I will bring a nation against you from afar, O house of Israel, says the Lord.
 It is a mighty nation, it is an ancient nation, a nation whose language you do not know, nor can you understand what they say.
 Their quiver is like an open tomb; they are all mighty men.
 And they shall eat up your harvest and your bread, which your sons and daughters should eat.
 They shall eat up your flocks and your herds; they shall eat up your vines and your fig trees; they shall destroy your fortified cities, in which you trust, with the sword.”
 Jeremiah 5:15-17